mripv6/piperInstall/README.md

 on info from Claude and the resources available in my system.
 The existing config file will training over 500 epochs, which takes my computer about 45 minutes.

+Note, you need to run the training from the piper1-gpl directory with the python virtual environment activated.

 ```
+cd ~/piper1-gpl
+source ~/piper1-gpl/src/python/.venv/bin/activate"
 python -m piper.train fit --config training.yaml
 ```